About this listing

 Delighted to find the RARE San Francisco treasure- FREE street parking!- with the airport a simple 15 minute drive away?

 Come experience a private sanctuary in the back half of this home.
 This suite is enormous.
-It has a living room area, a romantic bed area with fireplace overlooking the twinkling San Francisco city lights and the Eucalyptus grove below, and the dining room area, with full dining table.
+It has a living room area, a romantic bed area with fireplace overlooking the twinkling San Francisco city lights and the Eucalyptus grove below.
+There is also a dining room area, with full dining table.
 Panoramic view windows run along the back width of the home- 25 feet.
 The suite has hardwood floors throughout, a leather sofa and chair, an armoire, and a wood burning fireplace.
-You have WiFi and VCR to play movies.
+You have WiFi.
 Most travelers will find that I am away during their visit.
 When I am not away, I am living in the front half of the house and you may not even know I am here.
 When I am home, I will share the bathroom and perhaps briefly visit the kitchen.
 The full kitchen is virtually yours to create in, cook in, bake in, and refrigerate goodies as you wish.

 My home is atop a very tall hill on Bridgeview Drive, aptly named, which real estate agents have called “San Francisco’s best kept secret” because of the obvious bridge views, the warm sunbelt weather, easy, safe, free street parking, and the quick access to downtown San Francisco.
 Bridgeview Drive is a unique winding hilltop street with a cozy, neighborly, super-safe atmosphere in a neighborhood called Silver Terrace.
-I have lived here for 11 years and have received only love and assistance from my dear neighbors of this family neighborhood.
+I have lived here for 14years and have received only love and assistance from my dear neighbors of this family neighborhood.
 If you don’t rent a car, the T Muni train is 2 blocks away and runs directly downtown.
 There are also numerous bus routes that are within 2 blocks.
-Your 4-leggeds may be negotiable visitors.

 So welcome to you, traveler, lover, artist, dreamer, visionary- welcome to the Gratitude House.
 Come see the world and yourself in a new way and leave inspired.